oracle-devrel/kubeflow-oke/README.md

 - Create a Kubernetes secret to store the certificate

-Store the certificate as a Kubernetes TLS Secret in istio-system namespace.
+Store the certificate as a Kubernetes TLS secret in the `istio-system` namespace.

         cd $HOME/kubeflow-ssl
         kubectl create secret tls kubeflow-tls-cert --key=$DOMAIN.key --cert=$DOMAIN.crt -n istio-system